nginx-proxy/nginx-proxy/README.md

 If you want most of your virtual hosts to use a default single `location` block configuration and then override on a few specific ones, add those settings to the `/etc/nginx/vhost.d/default_location` file.
 This file will be used on any virtual host which does not have a `/etc/nginx/vhost.d/{VIRTUAL_HOST}_location` file associated with it.

+#### Multiple ports per virtual host

+A container can expose multiple ports that you want to proxy to different host names.
+In order to achieve this, you need to activate pass `VIRTUAL_HOST_SPECIFIC_PORT` with the value `true` to *nginx-proxy*.
+Then you can start start any container and pass multiple host names and ports `VIRTUAL_HOST=subdomain1.youdomain.com,subdomain2.youdomain.com:5000`

 ### Contributing

 Before submitting pull requests or issues, please check github to make sure an existing issue or pull request is not already open.